Anglican Church of Canada: Notable parishes

 The Church of St. Mary Magdalene in Toronto was the home parish of the organist and composer Healey Willan, who composed much of his liturgical music for its choirs.
 It is the inspiration for the parish of St Aiden in Robertson Davies's novel The Cunning Man.
-St. Thomas', Toronto, was at one time the parish church of the English accompanist Gerald Moore, who was an assistant organist there.
 The hymn tune "Bellwoods" by James Hopkirk, sung to the hymn "O day of God draw nigh", by the Canadian biblical scholar R. B. Y. Scott, was named for St. Matthias Bellwoods, in Toronto, where Hopkirk was organist.
+St John's, Elora, is a concert venue of the Elora Music Festival; its choir, also known as the Elora Festival Singers, is the professional core of the Toronto Mendelssohn Choir and its CDs are available around the world.

+St. Thomas's, Huron Street, another notable parish church in Toronto, was at one time the parish church of the English accompanist Gerald Moore, serving there as an assistant organist, but is equally notable for being one of the most liturgically traditional Anglo-Catholic parishes in North America, earning recognition as a prominent "destination parish" in the Greater Toronto Area, as well as for its music program.
 St Anne's, Toronto is a notable tourist attraction, being "a scale model of Saint Sophia in Istanbul that was decorated in the 1920s by members of the Group of Seven and associates."
-St John's, Elora, is a concert venue of the Elora Music Festival; its choir, also known as the Elora Festival Singers, is the professional core of the Toronto Mendelssohn Choir and its CDs are available around the world.
+Much of the artwork was lost in a 2024 fire that destroyed the church's main building.

+His Majesty's Royal Chapel of the Mohawks in Brantford, Ontario, and Christ Church, His Majesty's Chapel Royal of the Mohawks, near Deseronto, Ontario, are two of only three Chapels Royal in Canada, the third being the interdenominational St Catharine's Chapel in Massey College, Toronto.
+Christ Church was granted royal status by Queen Elizabeth II in 2004, and St Catharine's in 2017.
 St Bartholomew's, Ottawa, located near to Rideau Hall and also known as the Guards Chapel has been the place of worship for Governors General of the Canadas and then Canada since 1866, before the wider confederation of the British North American colonies.

-His Majesty's Royal Chapel of the Mohawks in Brantford, Ontario and Christ Church, His Majesty's Chapel Royal of the Mohawks, near Deseronto, Ontario, are two of only three Chapels Royal in Canada, the third being the interdenominational St Catharine's Chapel in Massey College, Toronto.
-Christ Church was granted royal status by Queen Elizabeth II in 2004, and St Catharine's in 2017.

 In April 2007 St. George's Church (Georgetown, Ontario) became the first church in Canada to join the Messy Church initiative which places a premium on community, creativity, hospitality and celebration.
 Messy Church had been born in the Church of England "Fresh Expressions" movement and was just beginning to spread.
 It is a very untraditional and informal gathering with a Christian message communicated through crafts, activities, songs, prayers, and always ends with a meal.

 Messy Church at St. George's made a connection with young families beyond the sacrament of baptism and built a community around it.
 St. George's continues to offer "Messy Church" services on the second Wednesday of each month at 5:00 p.m. (not during summer).